Fortis Quay Major Residential Development – Salford Quays, Manchester

 Wheldrake Residential Development – York

-Bowman Riley Architects provided concept designs and a masterplan for a developer on a new residential development on 11.3 acres agricultural land in the village of Wheldrake, seven miles south-east of York.
+Bowman Riley provided concept designs and a masterplan for a developer on a new residential development on 11.3 acres agricultural land in the village of Wheldrake, seven miles south-east of York.

 The project responded to the local authority’s call for land for residential development as part of the Site Allocations Plan to address the shortage of housing land supply.

 The plan is for 104 three and four-bedroom family homes including a portion of affordable housing.